 Do not be envious of other people’s belongings.
 Be satisfied with what you have.

-This project was a collaboration between Tim Bewer, Suttawan Bewer, and Prapaporn Sompacdee.
+This project was a collaboration between Tim Bewer, Suttawan Bewer, and Prapaporn Sompakdee.
 Thanks to Luang Ta Grieang and Luang Ta Britsana, two senior monks at Wat Pho Ban Nontan, and our friend Naruwan Tungwanitcharoen for assistance and advice.
-I also want to acknowledge the building's fantastic artists: Kru Thammarong Kawboran, Somboon Samdang, and Taweesak Promrat.
+I also want to acknowledge the building’s fantastic artists: Kru Thammarong Kaewboran, Somboon Samdang, and Taweesak Promrat.